 We recommend that you do not make your personal information available on our discussion forums or in product reviews.
 If you choose to do so, please note that we cannot control what use third parties may make of this information as it will be generally available via the internet.

 You may request details of personal information which we hold about you under the Data Protection Act 1998.
-A small fee will be payable.
 If you would like a copy of the information held on you please write to TDSDC, Institute of Mental Health, University of Nottingham Innovation Park, Jubilee Campus, Triumph Road, Nottingham, NG7 2TU.

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
 We will promptly correct any information found to be incorrect.